tuplejump/snackfs/README.md

 ```

    This will result in a "snackfs-{version}.tgz" file in the "target" directory of "snackfs".
-   Extract "snackfs-{version}.tgz" at desired location and grant user permissions
+   Extract "snackfs-{version}.tgz" to the desired location.
-   to read, write and execute the script "snackfs" located in bin directory

 3. Start Cassandra (default setup for snackfs assumes its a cluster with 3 nodes)